 Average Weather at Chicago O'Hare International Airport Illinois, United States

-At Chicago O'Hare International Airport, the temperature typically varies from 18°F to 84°F over the course of the year, and is rarely below -1°F or above 92°F.
+At Chicago O'Hare International Airport, the summers are warm and wet, the winters are freezing and windy, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 18°F to 84°F and is rarely below -1°F or above 92°F.

 The warm season lasts for 3.7 months, from May 28 to September 19, with an average daily high temperature above 73°F. The hottest day of the year is July 19, with an average high of 84°F and low of 66°F.

 The cold season lasts for 3.2 months, from November 30 to March 5, with an average daily high temperature below 42°F. The coldest day of the year is January 29, with an average low of 18°F and high of 31°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.